Corporate Governance

 Code of Conduct & Ethics

-The Board has approved documented Code of Conduct & Ethics policy for all Board members, as well as handbooks for staff and volunteers.
-The Code of Conduct & Ethics is aligned to LCSS values in achieving its vision and mission.
+LCSS has a documented Code of Conduct & Ethics policy for all Board members, which is aligned with LCSS values in achieving its vision and mission.

 Conflict of Interest Policy